-- (a) We have reviewed the Audited Financial Statements and the Cash Flow Statement for the Year ended March 31, 2022 and that to the best of our knowledge and belief: - These statements do not contain any materially untrue statement or omit any material fact or contain statements that might be misleading; - (ii) These statements together present a true and fair view of the Company's affairs and are in compliance with existing Accounting Standards, applicable Laws and Regulations. - (b) There are, to the best of our knowledge and belief, no transactions entered into by the Company during the Year ended March 31, 2022, which are fraudulent, illegal or violative of the Company's Code of Conduct. - (c) We accept responsibility for establishing and maintaining internal controls for financial reporting and that we have evaluated the effectiveness of internal control systems of the Company pertaining to financial reporting and we have disclosed to the Auditors and the Audit Committee, the deficiencies in the design or operation of such internal controls, if any, of which we are aware and the steps we have taken or propose to take to rectify these deficiencies. - (d) We have indicated to the Auditors and the Audit Committee that: - (i) There are no significant changes in internal controls during the Year ended March 31, 2022. - There are no significant changes in Accounting Policies during the Year ended March 31, 2022; and - (i) We have not become aware of any instances of significant fraud, having the involvement of the Management or an Employee, having a significant role in the Company's internal control system over financial reporting.
+- (a) We have reviewed the Audited Financial Statements and the Cash Flow Statement for the Year ended March 31, 2022 and that to the best of our knowledge and belief: - (i) These statements do not contain any materially untrue statement or omit any material fact or contain statements that might be misleading; - (ii) These statements together present a true and fair view of the Company's affairs and are in compliance with existing Accounting Standards, applicable Laws and Regulations. - (b) There are, to the best of our knowledge and belief, no transactions entered into by the Company during the Year ended March 31, 2022, which are fraudulent, illegal or violative of the Company's Code of Conduct. - (c) We accept responsibility for establishing and maintaining internal controls for financial reporting and that we have evaluated the effectiveness of internal control systems of the Company pertaining to financial reporting and we have disclosed to the Auditors and the Audit Committee, the deficiencies in the design or operation of such internal controls, if any, of which we are aware and the steps we have taken or propose to take to rectify these deficiencies. - (d) We have indicated to the Auditors and the Audit Committee that: - (i) There are no significant changes in internal controls during the Year ended March 31, 2022. - (i) There are no significant changes in Accounting Policies during the Year ended March 31, 2022; and - (i) We have not become aware of any instances of significant fraud, having the involvement of the Management or an Employee, having a significant role in the Company's internal control system over financial reporting.

-Yours faithfully, For Prime Securities Limited
+Yours faithfully.

-Mumbai May 24, 2022 N. Jayakumar Managing Director & Group CEO DIN: 00046048 S. R. Sharma Chief Financial Officer Annexure "B"
+Managing Director & Group CEO DIN: 00046048

+Mumbai May 24, 2022

+Annexure "B"